grafana/tempo/docs/design-proposals/2023-05 vParquet3.md

 The main goal for the next iteration of the block format `vParquet3` is to be able to manually configure dedicated attribute columns for very heavy workloads.
 To keep the scope small only the following features are implemented for now:

-* Attributes with string values can be promoted to dedicated columns on resource and span level
+* Only attributes with string values can be promoted to dedicated columns on resource and span level
 * Tenants can manually configure which attributes are promoted to dedicated columns
 * Support for changing dedicated column configurations
   * Compactor treats different configs as different encodings